Posted by Idaho Youth Ranch on Apr 20, 2017 12:00:00 AM

 Consequently, abused children who often exhibit bad behavior.
 It is very much a “monkey see, monkey do” proposition.
 A child who learns positive behavior from their parents is much less likely to get into trouble than a child who learns to hit by being hit.
 Long term, studies find of young adults who suffered child abuse or neglect, 80% met criteria for at least one psychiatric disorder by age 21, including depression, anxiety, eating disorders, and suicide attempts.

-Where there is no visible sign of abuse, but things don’t look quite right,
+Where there is no visible sign of abuse but things don’t look quite right, intervening in the right way can make a difference.
+Let's take a look at an example.

 Scenario: Stress is the strongest trigger for child abuse and it often comes in the form of punishment.
 Everyone has seen the stressed out mother at Target jerking her child around as he wails for a new toy or a snack or maybe your sister-in-law is having a hard time while her husband is away.
 We all know that face that looks like a ticking time bomb of rage, resentment, stress, and desperation as she snarls under her breath at her child and she just starts to “lose it.”